 Upon registering your child, a deposit of first and last month's fee will be required along with mandatory registration fee that is non-refundable.
 We accept etransfers or cheque for last month deposit and registration fees.
 All parents are etransfering fees as we prefer Etransfers.
 The cheque or etransfer is provided ahead to secure the placement for the child.
 The last month deposit is used when a child withdraws from the daycare giving one month notice.
 If there is any difference in last month's deposit, it will be adjusted for the last month.
 Your child's fees must be paid the first day of the month based on the number of days in that month x the fee rate per day.
 Monthly email invoices will be sent to you.
 Please make cheques payable to Blue Elephant Daycare Inc. or etransfer to info@blueelephantdaycare.com.
 Those parents who submit late fees will be charged a penalty of \$10.00.
 A service charge of \$30.00 will apply for any "NSF" cheques returned.
 If two "NSF" cheques are returned, you will be required to pay by cash or certified cheque only.
+Fees are paid based on the age of your child.

 Income tax receipts will be provided after the end of the calendar year.
 Irrespective if your child is sick or goes on vacation, the fee payment continues as no overheads are cut back.
-Fee payment is for 52 weeks of the year (this includes statutory holidays i.e.: Federal or Provincial holiday i.e.: Daycare is closed for 10 statutory holidays).
-There is one Professional Day closure in February where parents do not pay fees for that day.
+Fee payment is for 52 weeks of the year.
+This includes public holidays i.e.: Federal or Provincial, Blue Elephant Daycare closure days or if a child is on vacation or sick.
+We do not cut back on any overheads and our employees are paid for public holidays and Blue Elephant Daycare closure days.
+Enrollment is for the full calendar year.